lucas-carneiro/Smogon/README.md

 # Team Maker

 This fork uses the Smogon-API to get moveset data and make a team for Pokémon Showdown.
-All the modifications made on Smogon-API code have the purpose to be runnable using Ruby 1.9 and to be a valid output for Showdown team builder.
+All the modifications made on Smogon-API code have the purpose to be runnable using Smogon-API locally (without gem install) and to be a valid output for Showdown team builder.

-Use: ruby teammaker.rb [Pokémon]
+Use: ruby execute.rb [Pokémon Name or Number]
-Example: ruby teammaker.rb Venusaur Charizard Blastoise
+Example: ruby execute.rb Venusaur Charizard Blastoise 151

 All the teams generated are stored in a file called "team.txt".
 Each execution of the teammaker rewrites the file.